billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 Note that the time to program a new bank plus amplifier settle time is about 2 to 3 seconds.
 You'll definitely see these transition regions as you browse the data.

+#### Max bank

+In this mode all channels are saved, so the `Save chans` table column instead becomes `Max bank`.
+Use this item to skip sampling banks that are out of the brain.

 --------